Mary Ellen Bagnall-Oakeley: Bristol and Gloucestershire Archaeological Society

 Bagnall-Oakeley was a member of the Bristol and Gloucestershire Archaeological Society, where she gave presentations on a variety of antiquarian subjects.
 The society was founded in 1876 and, like the Clifton Antiquarian Club, offered a programme of lectures and excursions.
 In 1889, she presented a paper entitled "Sanctuary knockers" (or "hagodays") which detailed the history of 12th to 14th century church door knockers, the use of which allowed anyone to claim sanctuary at any hour.
-All of the papers that she submitted were published in the Society's Transactions.
-She submitted sixteen papers over a period of twenty years, from 1881–1882 (Volume 6 of the Transactions) to 1902 (Volume 25).
-Her topics included:
+She submitted sixteen papers over a period of twenty years: